RobGoverde/TBTracker-ESP32/README.md

 # In this fork I want to implement some own ideas for TBTracker by Roel Kroes.

 - 2.4GHz support for faster SSDV transfer.
-(2.4GHz tested ok for telemetry, SSDV still needed to be tested.) **[Added to main.]**
+(2.4GHz tested ok for telemetry, SSDV first test successful.) **[Added to main.]**
 - Remote controlled burst through a LoRa command.
-(Not yet implemented.)
+(Not yet implemented, branch made.)
 - Preset choices instead of changing multiple settings.
-(Not yet implemented.)
+(Not yet implemented, branch made.)

 # 2.4 GHz support
 This fork adds LoRa 2.4GHz support with a SX1280 radio module to TBTracker-ESP32.